marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

    - All messages should be held as a multi-lingual capable string resource
      - There are a handful of messages (mostly around initialing the string resource API) that will be English-only.

+   - On a fatal error, the message should end with "Exiting."
+On a warning, the message should end with "Continuing."

    - #gbIsRunning is set to `true` at exactly one place:  The start of #wWinMain